AqueIarre/AqueIarre/README.md

  I'd say I "know" how to program on C++ and C, but my main language is JavaScript (p5.js specifically).

 I'm currently focused on exploring genetic algorithms, but I'm also interested in mixing AI and literature.
 What else...
 I can communicate fluently in both spanish and english, and I can defend myself in french.
-Hope you have a great day, feel free to DM me.
+Hope you have a great day and feel free to DM me.

 Peace 😊